SomaDelights

 2. 02

-Every batch numbered, with a pressing time on the label.
+Every batch numbered, with the press time on the label.

 3. 03